-Infant secondary outcomes: Snapped umbilical cord prior to clamping, skin to skin contact at birth, timing of cord clamping, resuscitation, Apgar scores, administration and duration of intravenous antibiotics.
-Incidence of: lumbar puncture, culture proven infection, brachial plexus injury; treatment for jaundice; readmission to hospital within seven days of birth; therapeutic hypothermia;
+Incidence of: snapped umbilical cord prior to clamping, skin to skin contact at birth, first breastfeed within first hour, culture proven infection; brachial plexus injury; treatment for jaundice; readmission to hospital within seven days of birth; therapeutic hypothermia; neonatal unit admissions; respiratory support.

-neonatal unit admission and duration; cause of neonatal death; respiratory support.
+A further set of secondary outcomes will be piloted at University Hospital of Wales (UHW) including, highest CRP results, successful / attempted lumbar puncture, blood culture positive with a recognised pathogen (excluding skin commensal organisms).
 Where available, and where the risk status and pool usage of mothers can be determined, retrospective data will be used in addition to prospective data, to describe the occurrence of these infant outcomes.